Several times a week I get the question…“Will these prayers work?”

 In order for us to pray effectual, fervent prayers and still have the right attitude when He doesn’t answer the way we hoped, His Word must become the plumb-line on which we think, pray, speak, and weigh ourselves.

-So will the prayers I write work for you and your situation?
+So will my or other written prayers work for you and your situation?